shibaeff/anchorChecker/source/index.rst

 Project goal:
 ------------------
-To implement a python3 telegram bot that check Anchor Protocol.
+To implement a python3 telegram bot that checks Anchor Protocol.

 Repository Link:
 ----------------------